gymreklab/chips/README.md

 * `--noscale`: Don't scale peak scores.
 Treat given scores as binding probabilities.

 Other options:
+* `--seed <unsigned>`: The random seed used for initiating randomization opertions.
+By default or 0, use wall-clock time.
 * `--region <str>`: Only simulate reads from this region chrom:start-end.
 By default, simulate genome-wide.
 * `--binsize <int>`: Consider bins of this size when simulating.
 Default: 100000.
 * `--thread <int>`: Number of threads to use.
 Default: 1.